dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    collected ICP are refunded to the sale participants.

 :::note
 Hi lara - I just added an example where you can link to [Setting the SNS parameters](#setting-parameters) using a custom anchor.
-But you can also link to [Understanding the SNS Launch process](#Understanding-the-SNS-Launch-process) where you can assume the anchor by placing dashes between the words in the heading.
 :::

 ## Setting the SNS parameters {#setting-parameters}